osepulve/osepulve.github.io/_pages/mentoring_philosophy.md

 ## Philosophy
 <!-- This space is dedicated to the students I work with.
 Below you will find various resources, technical guides, and advice on navigating academia. -->

 My goal as a mentor is to inspire students to achieve their goals by creating an atmosphere that fosters critical thinking and high levels of engagement.
 I commit to guiding and supporting each student individually, taking the time to listen and offer help.
-My approach is one of professionalism, respect, and inclusion, offering students unwavering support in the unique challenges faced through their learning experiences.
+My approach is one of professionalism, respect, and inclusion.

 *“We are shaped and fashioned by what we love”* Johann Wolfgang von Goethe.